Letting Your Baby Nurse All Night: Is It Okay?

 Parents have slept with their babies since the beginning of time.
 In fact, one of the most delicious feelings a woman can experience is having her sweet baby sleep at her breast.
 In fact, it is so comforting that tired moms often find themselves falling asleep while nursing, too!
 And, unfortunately, that’s where it becomes risky.

-Video studies show that bed-sharing babies spend 2/3 of the night lying in the riskier side position and have their mouths covered with a sheet or blanket for more than an hour each night.
+Video studies show that bed-sharing babies spend two-thirds of the night in the riskier side position and have their mouths covered with a sheet or blanket for more than an hour each night.
 When you’re bone weary, you might not realize you’re accidentally obstructing your baby’s face with a blanket or your arm.

 Along with the comforting feeling of nursing your baby, breastfeeding also releases Oxytocin in your brain.
 The release of oxytocin can cause a relaxed and sleepy feeling.

 How Do I Stop Falling Asleep While Breastfeeding?

 You’re probably exhausted from all the demands of early motherhood, and on top of that, your baby may be nursing at odd hours of the night.
 When you feel too drowsy to keep your eyes open while breastfeeding, there are a few tricks you can use to stay awake.
 Here are a few that we recommend: